-3.14.2.1 A part-time faculty member is defined as a person with a faculty appointment and whose workload is less than twelve (12) semester credit hours or the equivalent per semester.
+- 3.14.2.1 A part-time faculty member is defined as a person with a faculty appointment and whose workload is less than twelve (12) semester credit hours or the equivalent per semester. - 3.14.2.2 See section 3.13, especially sections 3.13.2 and 3.13.3 for definitions and titles applicable to special faculty, a category which includes part-time faculty.